 Sheepskin Suede Leather

 This type of suede leather for instance is mostly made from lambskin simply due to it’s lighter and softer qualities as opposed to its older counterparts.
 Sheepskin too can be used to make suede, though with noticeably different finished looks and feels.

 Cowhide Suede Leather

 Exactly the same as sheepskin and lambskin suede, cowhide suede leather too; reflects the same features.
 Calves have the tendency of having softer hides as opposed to fully grown cows.
-While cowhides offer a great durability in leather, it is calves that offer the nap and softness that is desired from suede leather.
+While cowhides offer great durability in leather, it is calves that offer the nap and softness that is desired from suede leather.
 Again, much like our previous point, cowhide can be used to make suede but with a noticeable difference in appearance and touch.